24 Data Scientist CV Examples for 2026

 • Do you have experience in the field of the specific job?

-• Do you have any relevant industry experience with the firm?
+• Do you have any relevant industry experience with the company?

-Let’s go through a specific example to illustrate what we mean by including particular projects for different roles.
+Let’s walk through a specific example to illustrate what we mean by including particular projects for different roles.
 Let’s say that a senior data scientist is applying for the position below.

 Sample Data Science Job Description.

 In the “Ideally, you’d have” section, they mention they want someone who has “Experience with ETL tools.”
-Let’s say that in reality, the candidate played a significant part in developing data pipelines in his fictional role as a senior data scientist at EdTech Company.
+Let’s say that in reality, the candidate played a significant role in developing data pipelines in his hypothetical role as a senior data scientist at EdTech Company.

-All we need to do is amend that section of his experience at EdTech Company to discuss that project, as shown below:
+So all we need to do is amend that section of his experience at EdTech Company to discuss that project, as you can see below:

 Data science CV customisation example

-Original bullet on the CV: Worked closely with the product team to build a production recommendation engine in Python that improved the average time spent on the page for users and resulted in £325k in additional annual revenue
+Worked closely with the product team to develop a production recommendation engine in Python that increased the average time users spent on the page and resulted in £325k in additional annual revenue

 For early-stage start-ups (anything fewer than 50 employees), one of the most important qualities they’re looking for in a hire is ownership.
 That means they want someone who can ask a question and come up with an answer with minimal guidance.

 If you want to stand out to these companies, you should demonstrate ownership in the way you list projects on your CV.
-Include active words like “led” or “constructed” instead of passive language like “worked on” or “collaborated on.”
-We know this seems fussy, but this matters to early-stage companies.
+Include active words like “drove” or “built” instead of passive language like “worked on” or “collaborated on.”
+We know this may seem overly particular, but it matters to early-stage companies.
 Hiring managers at companies of this size are pressed for time and will use any signal to filter candidates.

 Final thoughts

-There you have it—a compelling, easy-to-read data science CV built for 2025.
+There you have it—a compelling, easy-to-read data science resume built for 2026.
 Now you can celebrate by doing something as fun as writing a resume.
-Maybe sorting out your taxes?
-Or visiting the dentist?
+Maybe your taxes?
+Or go to the dentist?

-By building or updating your current resume, you took a huge step towards securing your next (or first) data science job.
-Now please, we urge you, check your grammar and spelling again and have someone else read your CV.
+By building or updating your current CV, you have taken a significant step towards securing your next (or first) data science job.
+Now, please, we urge you, check your grammar and spelling once more and have someone else read your CV.
 Don’t let that be the reason you don’t get an interview.

 Congratulations!
 The first and hardest step is done.
 You have a data science CV!
 With great power comes great responsibility, so go and apply wisely.